Andrei Starovoytov: Administration career

-Starovoytov served as the general secretary of the Soviet Union Ice Hockey Federation from 1969 to 1986.
+In the 1960s, Starovoytov led efforts to establish the International Moscow Tournament, later known as the Izvestia Trophy and the Channel One Cup.
+He convinced the Communist Party of the Soviet Union that the competition was needed to prepare for the Ice Hockey World Championships, and to elevate Russia's influence in international hockey.
+He served as the general secretary of the Soviet Union Ice Hockey Federation from 1969 to 1986.
 During that period, the Soviet Union national ice hockey team won three gold medals at the Winter Olympic Games, and 12 gold medals at the Ice Hockey World Championships.

-He negotiated with Joe Kryczka of the Canadian Amateur Hockey Association for the Soviet national team to play the Canada men's national ice hockey team in what became known as the 1972 Summit Series.
+Negotiating with Joe Kryczka of the Canadian Amateur Hockey Association, Starovoytov arranged for the Soviet national team to play the Canada men's national ice hockey team in what became known as the 1972 Summit Series.
 The agreement was signed and announced on 18 April 1972, at the Hotel International Prague during the 1972 World Ice Hockey Championships, and approved by Bunny Ahearne and Fred Page of the IIHF.
 Starovoytov agreed to the eight-game series feeling that his Soviet players would be able to defeat Canadian professionals from the National Hockey League.
 His confidence was evident from an interview with journalist Red Fisher, where Starovoytov believed his country could win all eight games.

 Canada prevailed with four wins and a draw in eight games, but he was not deterred in having another competition.
 During the 1974 World Junior Ice Hockey Championships, Starovoytov approached Canadian leaders Jack Devine and Gordon Juckes, regarding having another series.
 The 1974 Summit Series was agreed to be a six-games series versus professionals from the World Hockey Association, but was later extended to eight games.
-The Soviets took the rematch with four wins and three draws in the eight games.
+The Soviets won the rematch with four victories and three draws in eight games.

 Later life and honors

-Starovoytov received the Olympic Order in 1986 for contributions to ice hockey.
-He was made an honorary life member of the IIHF in 1986, and then was posthumously inducted as builder into the IIHF Hall of Fame in 1997, after he died 22 March 1997.
-The Kontinental Hockey League annually honors its referee of the year with the Andrei Starovoytov Award, also called the "Golden Whistle".
+In 1986, Starovoytov was made an honorary life member of the IIHF, and received the Olympic Order in 1986 for contributions to ice hockey.
+He died in Moscow on 23 March 1997, and was interred at the Golovinskoye Cemetery in Moscow.

+Starovoytov was posthumously inducted into the builder category of the IIHF Hall of Fame in 1997.
+The Kontinental Hockey League established the Andrei Starovoytov Award in 1997, also known as the "Golden Whistle" to recognize its referee of the year.
+In 2004, he was inducted into the Russian Hockey Hall of Fame.